guslatho/syllabificator/README.md

 * Chaine
 * Python 3.11 environment for the Neural Net (see end of page for instructions).

-CRF only requires Chaine to run, however the Neural Net solution will give better performance especially on sets containing complex words.
+CRF only requires Chaine to run, however the Neural Net solution will give better performance and is recommended for documents containing more complex word types.

 ### Syllabifying words